NaeveBoontham/Power-BI/README.md

 - Works across **all metric ranges**, no matter how small or large
 - Ensures **visual consistency** with equal-width grading bands
 - Makes performance grading **clear and easy to understand**
-- Can support dynamic metric selection and real-time scaling

 **💡 Use Case Example**